awez/amirrajan.github.com/a-dark-room/index.md

 **Jan 19, 2014: Apple Vis Promo Code Give Away**

 The blog post I wrote about accessibility received some buzz in the blind community.
 The AppleVis editorial team reached out to me.
-They wanted to run a promo code give away.
+They wanted to run a promo code giveaway.
 I sent them 10 promo codes and they did something really unique.
 Instead of just giving them away, they asked individuals to go read the blog post I did on making the game accessible to the blind, and about the making of the game.
 They had to mention something from the write ups to get a promo code.
 It was a great idea, and I saw a lot of nice things said about the game.

 Downloads spiked to 50 during the contest period.
 I'm burning through my promo codes, but they are generating results.